zopieux/chrome-images-under-cursor/README.md

 1. Install the extension;
     - There is *no* icon added to the browser user interface.
-1. On any web page, right-click on the image you want to extract;
+1. On any web page, right-click on the image or canvas you want to extract;
 1. Choose *Images under cursor* in the contextual menu;
 1. All images will be displayed in a pop-over listing along with their URL.
     - If no image is found, a quick animation will be displayed instead.